Does Your LTD Policy contain a Social Security Disability Offset and Reimbursement Clause?

 For example: over the past year, your insurance company has been paying you total disability insurance benefits on a monthly basis.
 Finally, your SSDI claim is approved and you start receiving monthly SSDI benefits.
 Under ERISA law, this gives the LTD company the right to say they have been paying you too much in benefits.
 Now they may pursue reimbursement for the money they “overpaid” you.

 In some cases, offsets can virtually wipe out the amount paid by the long term disability insurance company.
-An attorney at our firm can advise whether a reimbursement agreement should actually be agreed to at all, and if benefits and overpayments are calculated correctly.
+A social security disability lawyer at our firm can advise whether a reimbursement agreement should actually be agreed to at all, and if benefits and overpayments are calculated correctly.

 Insurers use tactics for denying claims and reducing payments.